cyrus-/relit/README.md

 ## Current Limitations

  * Relit does not currently implement pattern TLMs or parametric TLMs.
- * The Relit PPX does not currently work with Dune ([issue](https://github.com/cyrus-/relit/issues/6))
- * Using Relit within rtop doesn't work.
+ * Using Relit doesn't work within the toploop/rtop/utop.
  * The warning

       ```